TheSimpleZ/TerraCAD/README.md

 # TerraCAD

 TerraCAD is an Electron app that enables users to graphically visualize Terraform files.
-It's currenlty in it's early alpha stage.
+It's currently in it's early alpha stage.
 The plan is to include functionality to edit terraform files using the visualizer.

 ![img](./docs/images/network-overview.png)